Yghtso/DBlusBlus/docs/DEVELOPMENT.md

 This checklist controls implementation order only.
 Any proposed change to a settled Chapter 8 contract requires an explicit architecture revision before implementation.

-After the B+ tree implementation reaches its required milestone, the next major development dependency is:
+The transaction/durability core depends on the persistent B+ tree capability together with:

 ```text
 transaction manager